 One example, Powers notes is the Danish branch of the World Wildlife Federation (WWF) developed a campaign leveraging the short-lived nature of Snapchat posts to help protect endangered species.
 Snapchat users were accustomed to their selfies disappearing within seconds of posting.
 To convey their message, the organization alerted Snapchat users to how quickly endangered species could also disappear.
 They shared dramatic, close-up photos of animals on the verge of extinction with the message: “Don’t let this be my last selfie.”

 The WWF asked users to take two simple actions: Make a donation and share the post.
 The campaign was so simple, but it was a tremendous success.
 Within hours of the Snapchat posts, 5,000 people had shared the posts on Twitter.
 By the end of the week, more than 120 million Twitter users had seen WWF’s message.
 In just three days, the charity reached its fundraising goal for the entire month.

 The WWF didn’t simply choose to post to Snapchat because of the medium’s popularity.
 They took a highly strategic approach that brought the message and the medium together in a compelling manner.
 Employers in many industries are seeking professionals who can navigate digital communication in this same way.

-“If you can marry together the classic training that people in the marketing communications field have relied on for decades with emerging digital technology, you will have highly marketable skills,” says Dr. Powers.
+Powers emphasizes this by saying “if you can marry together the classic training that people in the marketing communications field have relied on for decades with emerging digital technology, you will have highly marketable skills”.
 “The demand for digital marketing professionals is exploding across corporations, nonprofits, government agencies, and academia, and there is no letup in sight.
 Some of the mechanisms for communication will come and go but digital communication is pretty much ingrained in our world now.”

 Top Skills for Success in Digital Communication